basho/basho_docs/content/riak/ts/1.4.0/learn-about/timestamps.md

 For INSERT and SELECT statements, Riak TS supports [ISO 8601] strings which are converted to UTC milliseconds.

 {{% note title="NOTE" %}}
-ISO 8601 support is useful for casual interactions via `riak-shell`, but we do **not** recommend using ISO 8601 in production applications.
+ISO 8601 support is useful for casual interactions via `riak-shell`, but we do NOT recommend using ISO 8601 in production applications.
 Instead, use the TS-supported client libraries to pass timestamps as integers for better performance and correctness.
 {{% /note %}}

 #### Reduced Accuracy